Undocumented Children Are Not Covered Under The Mckinney-vento Act.

 While Plyler v.
 Doe guarantees the right to attend public schools, the McKinney-Vento Act provides additional protections specifically for homeless children and youth.
 The question is whether these additional protections, such as immediate enrollment, school selection, and transportation services, extend to undocumented children experiencing homelessness.

 Legal experts generally agree that Plyler v.
-Doe, in conjunction with the broad language and intent of the McKinney-Vento Act, supports the inclusion of undocumented children under the Act's protections.
-The Act's focus on residency and living situation, rather than immigration status, aligns with the principle that all children residing in the United States have the right to education, regardless of their legal status.
+So naturally, doe, in conjunction with the broad language and intent of the McKinney-Vento Act, supports the inclusion of undocumented children under the Act's protections.
+The Act's focus on residency and living situation, rather than immigration status, aligns with the principle that all children residing in the United States have the right to education, regardless of their legal status The details matter here..

 Arguments for Inclusion